sreenaths/mcp-python-sdk/docs/minimcp/README.md

 ## Examples

+### Math MCP server
-The [examples](../examples/minimcp/) include a [Math MCP server](../examples/minimcp/math_mcp_server//math_mcp.py) with prompts, resources and four tools (add, subtract, multiply, and divide) demonstrating how MiniMCP works with different transport mechanisms and frameworks.
+The [examples](../examples/minimcp/) include a [Math MCP server](../examples/minimcp/math_mcp/math_mcp.py) with prompts, resources and four tools (add, subtract, multiply, and divide) demonstrating how MiniMCP works with different transport mechanisms and frameworks.

 To run the examples, you’ll need a development setup.
 After cloning this repository, run the following command from the project root to set up the environment: